kp-student/Bubbistix_WTS/README.md

 ---

 ## About
-Bubbistix is a fun, colorful online sticker shop.shop built for **Web Systems and Technology (H3101)**.
+Bubbistix is a fun and colorful online sticker shop built as a requirement for **Web Systems and Technology (H3101)**.

 This repo contains the complete **front‑end** (HTML, CSS, images, and fonts).
 No frameworks or build tools required.